CSHS-CWRA/RavenPy/docs/configuration.md

 # Model Configuration

-Raven lets hydrologist customize how models are defined, and provides examples of model configuration that can reproduce outputs from known hydrological models: HBV-EC, HMETS, Sacramento-SMA, etc. RavenPy can be used to create Python objects representing those emulators, facilitating the setup of complex modeling experiments.
+Raven lets hydrologists customize how models are defined, and provides examples of model configurations that can reproduce outputs from known hydrological models: HBV-EC, HMETS, Sacramento-SMA, etc. RavenPy can be used to create Python objects representing those emulators, facilitating the setup of complex modelling experiments.
 The following is a walk-through covering the basics of emulator configuration.

 ## The `Config` class